dev-xo/barebones-stack/README.md

 - Everything is already set up, and it will work out of the box.
 - Solid template with all the good features from the bigger stacks.

 We've just included the batteries.
 You build the rest!
-Inspired on [Indie Stack](https://github.com/remix-run/indie-stack) and some other cool stacks.

 - This template has support for Javascript users!
 And we'll keep improving it over time.